radioactivedecay/radioactivedecay/README.md

 An ``Inventory`` of 2.0 Bq of Mo-99 was decayed for 20 hours, producing the radioactive progeny Tc-99m and Tc-99.

-Note we did not have to specify the units of the initial Mo-99 activity.
-This is because the output activity units are the same as the input units.
-So the above calculation could have represented the decay of 2.0 Ci of Mo-99, or of 2.0 dpm, 2.0 kBq, etc.

 We supplied ``'h'`` as an argument to ``decay()`` to specify the decay time period had units of hours.
 Supported time units include ``'μs'``, ``'ms'``, ``'s'``, ``'m'``, ``'h'``, ``'d'``, ``'y'`` etc. Note seconds (``'s'``) is the